$125 off any CGM Plan. Use code WINTER125

 • Skin health

-In fact, dehydration may lead to other negative outcomes such as: feelings of low mood, fatigue, and reduced alertness.
+In fact, severe dehydration may also lead to feelings of low mood, fatigue, and reduced alertness.

 The Primary Electrolytes